WaldenRUC/UFOSys/README.md

     - `openai_baseurl`
     - `openai_model`
 3. Fact source settings
-    - Configure your preferred fact sources in `config.yaml` (e.g., `llm_knowledge`, `elasticsearch`, or `serper`) as described in the previous section.
+    - Specify your preferred fact sources in `config.yaml` (e.g., `llm_knowledge`, `elasticsearch`, or `serper`) as described in the previous section.
     - To use a custom or additional fact source, you can simply implement it as a new module under `ufo/retriever/` and register it in the configuration.
+See [🧩 Set your own fact sources](#4--set-your-own-fact-sources) for details.

 Run the evaluation script:
 ```bash